scuffi/nutree/docs/sphinx/ug_graphs.rst

 - Parent- and child nodes are connected by an arrow (aka 'edge') pointing from parent to child, meaning 'is child of'.

-Whoe vvery tree is a digraph, not every digraph can be directly represented as tree, because `arbitrary` directed graphs
+While every tree is a digraph, not every digraph can be directly represented as tree, because `arbitrary` directed graphs

 1. may contain closed circles (i.e. the graph is not 'acyclic')